-Haworth, Cross Roads and Stanbury NP Policy 1.
-Loss of supporting habitats and urbanisation impacts on the South Pennine Moors SAC/SPA 2.
-Recreational impacts arising from an increase in the number of people visiting the sites No negative effect No likely significant effect Likely significant effect development that will impact on supporting habitats or lead to urbanisation impacts on the South Pennine Moors SAC/SPA.
+Table 6.2: Possible impacts on the South Pennine N Moors Phase 2 Special Protection Area (SF PA)/Special Area of Conservation (SAC) Haworth, Cross Roads and Stanbury NP Policy Loss of supporting habitats and urbanisation impacts on the South Pennine Moors SAC/SPA 2.
+Recreational impacts arising from an increase in the number of people visiting the sites No negative effect No likely significant effect Likely significant effect GE4: Provision of New Green Space This policy is encouraging of new green space provision to serve the existing community.
+The policy is unlikely to lead to development that will impact on supporting habitats or lead to urbanisation impacts on the South Pennine Moors SAC/SPA.
 Whilst it is considered unlikely that any proposals under this policy could have any effect on the SPA/SAC, proposals will be assessed at the planning application stage against Core Strategy policies SC8 and EN2.
-Likely significant effects can therefore be proposals under this policy could have any effect on the SPA/SAC, proposals will be assessed at the planning application stage against Core Strategy policies SC8 and EN2.
 Likely significant effects can therefore be ruled out.
-GE5: Land at Sugden Reservoir ruled out.
-This policy states that Land at Sugden Reservoir, as identified on The Neighbourhood Plan Map, presents an opportunity for new green space, providing for water-based biodiversity/nature conservation with associated sensitively-designed public access, angling and car parking.
-This site is located in the east of the plan area at an approximate distance of 2.68 km away from the South Pennine Moors SAC/SPA.
-Whilst the policy may lead to development associated with The site is in the eastern part of the plan area at an approximate distance of 2.68 km away from the SAC/SPA.
-If this policy leads to additional development it will be for purposes of increasing green infrastructure and providing additional outdoor recreation facilities away from the SAC/SPA.
-Whilst it is considered unlikely that any proposals under this policy could have any effect on the SPA/SAC, proposals will be assessed at the planning ✓
+This policy is supportive of new green space provision to serve the existing community.
+Whilst it is considered unlikely that any proposals under this policy could have any effect on the SPA/SAC, proposals will be assessed at the planning application stage against Core Strategy policies SC8 and EN2.
+Likely significant effects can therefore be ruled out. ✓ GE5: Land at Sugden Reservoir This policy states that Land at Sugden Reservoir, as identified on The Neighbourhood Plan Map, presents an opportunity for new green space, providing for water-based biodiversity/nature conservation with associated sensitively-designed public access, angling and car parking.
+This The site is in the eastern part of the plan area at an approximate distance of 2.68 km away from the SAC/SPA.
+If this policy leads to additional development it will be for purposes of increasing green infrastructure and providing additional outdoor recreation facilities away from the SAC/SPA. ✓